AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 {sample}STOCK\_Series\_03{sample}

+## Individual Settings

+By default stock series do not allow settings to be applied to individual points – all points have the same settings for the sake of performance.
+You can allow configuring individual points for all series as described in the [Data](../Data#individual_point_settings) tutorial.
+Also, you can use the {api:?entry=allowPointSettings}allowPointSettings(){api} method to enable this option for a particular series.

 ## Scroller Series

-You can add a background series of any type to the scrollbar and adjust its colors in the selected state:
+You can add a background series of any type to the [scroller](../Scroller) and adjust its colors in the selected state:

 ```
 // create a thumbnail series in the scroller